run-ai/docs/docs/Researcher/cli-reference/runai-describe.md

 * The `runai describe job` command will show Job properties and status as well as lifecycle events and the list of related pods.
 * The `runai describe node` command will show Node properties.
-* The `runai describe template` command will show Template properties.
+* The `runai describe workload` command will show workload properties.

 ## See Also

-See: [Configure Command-Line Interface Templates](../../admin/researcher-setup/templates.md) on how to configure Templates.
+* See: [submitting workloads guide](../../Researcher/submitting/workloads.md) for further information about workloads.